dominodatalab/data-cleaning-assistant/ReadMe.md

 ![javascript_web_app](images/javascript_web-app.png)

-- Once the web app is running, click on View App and you should be able to see the same Java App as seen below.
+- Once the web app is running, click on View App and you should be able to see the same Javascript App as seen below.

 ![csv_data_cleaner](images/csv-data-cleaner.png)